Golf Swings and the Sacroiliac Joint

-Your golf swing places many demands on your back.
-You may have noticed soreness or fatigue in your back after a round or an afternoon at the driving range.
-One of the most common areas where golfers experience discomfort is in sacroiliac joint of the lower back.
-Understanding how your swing impacts your sacroiliac joint can help prevent future pain and injury that might keep you off the course.
+Many of the most common golf injuries come on the anterior side of the body, and one area specifically where golfers experience discomfort is in the sacroiliac joint of the lower back.
+Understanding how your swing impacts your sacroiliac joint can help prevent future golf-related back injuries and the lower back pain that might keep you off the course.

 Golf Swing and the Lower Back

 The sacroiliac joints provide very little benefit to your swing mechanics, but they can bring back problems to your game.
 From address to follow through, you bend, tilt and twist your hips and lower back, causing lots of dysfunction within your mid to lower body.
 That hip motion utilizes all the muscles in the core of your body -- your hips, abdominals, obliques and lower back -- which all eventually tie into the sacroiliac joints.

 Because those joints don’t move much, they lend only a small amount of flexibility during your swing.
 However, repeated swings can lead to overuse and imbalanced core muscles, producing painful irritation in the sacroiliac joint and a loss of motion in your hips, lower back and pelvis.

 Maintaining flexibility in muscles around the region may be the best way to prevent SI joint pain or restriction in sacroiliac joints that can affect your golf swing.
 Regularly stretch your hamstring, glute, hip joint and lower back muscles before and after golf and on off days.

 For your hamstrings, sit on the floor with your legs in front of you.
 Reach forward toward your toes while keeping your back straight and your head up.
 Hold for 30 seconds, then release the stretch.
 You can also do this individually, one at a time, on both the left side and the right side.